Onimusha: Main characters

-Samanosuke Akechi (明智 左馬之介 秀満 Akechi Samanosuke Hidemitsu), later also known under the moniker Tenkai Nankōbō during his appearance in Onimusha: Dawn of Dreams, is the main protagonist of the first and third installments in the Onimusha series: Onimusha: Warlords and Onimusha 3: Demon Siege.
+Samanosuke Akechi (明智 左馬之介 秀満 Akechi Samanosuke Hidemitsu), later also known under the moniker Tenkai Nankōbō during his appearance in Onimusha: Dawn of Dreams, is the main protagonist of the Onimusha series, particularly in the first and third installments: Onimusha: Warlords and Onimusha 3: Demon Siege.
 He also appears as a supporting playable character in the fourth game Onimusha: Dawn of Dreams, and as one of the combatants in Onimusha: Blade Warriors.
 He is loosely based on the historical figure, Akechi Hidemitsu.
 His in-game model is based and voiced by Takeshi Kaneshiro.
 Samanosuke is the only character to appear in all four mainline Onimusha games.
 He appears in Onimusha 2 in a flashback drawing.

 Jūbei Yagyū is the main protagonist of Onimusha 2: Samurai's Destiny.
 As the first leader of the Yagyū clan seen in the series and originator of Shin-in style sword combat, he was born as Sougen but later given the name Jūbei as a child, a tradition which would continue as seen with his granddaughter.
 His father was the late Head of the Yagyū clan, who was seduced and had a child by a woman who disappeared shortly thereafter.
 Jūbei never knew his mother, but does meet his mother during the events of Samurai's Destiny.
 His in-game character is modeled after late Japanese actor Matsuda Yusaku.

 Hideyasu "Sōki" Yūki is the main protagonist in Onimusha: Dawn of Dreams.
 He is the biological son of Ieyasu Tokugawa and a warrior who possesses the dark power of the Oni.
 He goes by many names besides Sōki and Hideyasu Yuki: Blue Demon and Oni of the Ash.
 Having Lamentation, his prized broadsword he learned about Hideyoshi's insidious scheme, he sets out on a journey to burn the Genma trees and defeat the Genma running rampant across the land.
 He is the first Onimusha main character to not be modeled after an actor.
 He is also the only main character to be killed, dying at the end of Dawn of Dreams after sacrificing himself to destroy the Oni Star.
 Soki has appeared as a playable character in Tatsunoko vs. Capcom.